shivacaus/SHS-DATA-and-Materials-Resources/README.md

 THIS WILL BE USEFUL FOR TEACHER/STUDENTS/RESEARCHERS/JOORNAL EDITORS/REVIEWERS....

 ## How to Use
-1.
+1. PUBLIC
-2.
+2. ONE can access the repository via URL: https://github.com/shivacaus/SHS-DATA-and-Materials-Resources

 ## License
-This project is licensed under MIT.
+personal